 Soup and Rolls at the annual Sleep Out

 Our main source of income each year is the MySchoolCard program.
 Membership to MySchool is free, all you need to do is link Beaulieu College as your beneficiary and swipe your card at stores displaying the MySchool logo at the till, such as Woolworths.
 The store then donates a portion of your spend to MySchool and that then gets paid into our bank account every month.

 For school sporting events the PTF sells distinctive Supporter Wear, which consists of T-Shirts, Strappy tops, Jackets, Hats and Scarves.
 The supporter wear is available for any parent wanting to show support for our teams at events.
 At the annual Derby Days hosted by Beaulieu College the PTF can be found selling boerewors and chicken rolls along with bottled water and of course our Supporter wear.
 We also organize a few fun activities during the year such as the Annual Quiz Evening which also goes towards supporting our efforts to enrich our children’s College life.

-In 2017 and 2018 the PTF has also organized a community cleanup once a month.
+The PTF has also organized a community cleanup once a month.
 This provides an opportunity for the pupils to get their community service hours whilst at the same time making a visible difference to our community.